Excel VBA MsgBox -11 Examples

 End Sub

-This VBA Excel code declares a variable and takes user input as the value of the variable.
-It then shows a MsgBox with an exclamation icon, depending on whether the value of the variable is numeric or not.
+This VBA Excel code declares a variable and takes the user input as the value of the variable.
+It shows a MsgBox with an exclamation icon, depending on whether the value of the variable is numeric.
 If the value is numeric, the MsgBox displays a message confirming that the value is an integer, otherwise, it shows a message with an exclamation icon indicating that the value is not an integer.

-We can use the vbInformation icon in the MsgBox to provide the user with informative messages or notifications about the state of the program or the system, referring to the fact that the message is for conveying information rather than asking for user input or indicating an error.
+Use the vbInformation icon in the MsgBox to provide informative messages or notifications about the state of the program or the system.

 VBA Code for MsgBox with Information Icon

-Enter the following code in your VBA Editor and press the Run button or F5 key to run the code:
+• Enter the following code in the VBA Editor and click Run or press F5 to run the code:

 Sub vbInformation_Icon()